Sofatraining/liepstypo3defaults/README.md

-# Sitepackage for "TYPO3 Defaults"
+# Sitepackage for CMS TYPO3
 ## TYPO3 10.4 LTS
 Description: This TYPO3-LTSv10-Sitepackage will install flux, vhs, mask, image_autoresize, powermail and news.
 It contains section-, container- and flux-templates for a bootstrap5 site.